faasm/faasm/README.md

 ## Running a Python function

-As mentioned above, Python functions are handled by executing the code in a WebAssembly-compiled version of CPython.
-Every function is running the same underlying WebAssembly module, just dynamically loading a different Python file.
-As a result, the commands are slightly different.

-An example Python function is found at `funcs/python/hello.py`.
+An example Python function is found at `func/python/hello.py`.
 This can be uploaded with:

 ```
 inv upload --py python hello